THE FUTURE

 Prep & Pitch

-Finalists will be announced and 12 teams will be invited to present their idea at the Final Event 27 Nov, 2025.
-Each pitch will have a stall and judges and attendees will circulate.
-Mentoring for these 12 will be on offer to perfect their pitch.
-All will receive a certificate of accomplishment.
+Finalists will be announced and 16 teams will be invited to present their idea at the Final Event at the RGS 27 Nov, 2025.
+Each will pitch from their stall as judges and attendees circulate.
+Winners will win but all will receive a certificate of accomplishment.

 The Final Event